CS 112

 • a brief description of its purpose, and why it needs to be static or non-static.

-As an example, we have filled in the first row of the table to describe the existing height field.
+As an example, we have filled in the first row of the table to describe the existing rawScore field.
 You should add the descriptions of your proposed new variables.
 You may not need all of the rows in the table.
-Create more rows if necessary.

-2. (4 points) Now let’s say that we want to add a method called updateBMI that takes two parameters: the height and the weight of an user.
+2. (4 points) Now let’s say that we want to add a method called setCategory that takes in a category string and uses it to change the category of the called Grade object.

-1. What type of method should updateBMI be — static or non-static?
+1. What type of method should setCategory be — static or non-static?
 Explain briefly.

-The remaining sections of this problem consider two other new methods for the BMI class – methods that do not involve the BMI’s category.
+The remaining sections of this problem consider two other new methods for the Grade class – methods that do not involve the grade’s category.

-1. (3 points) Now let’s say that we want to add a method called computeWHR, that computes the waist-hip ratio (WHR), used as an indicator or measure of health.
-It takes two parameters of type double – one called waistCircumference and another called hipCircumference – and it returns waistToHipRatio as a ratio of waist measurement divided by the hip measurement.
-For example, a person with 30-inch waist and 38-inch hips has WHR of about 0.79.
+1. (3 points) Now let’s say that we want to add a method called computePercent.
+It takes two parameters of type double – one called pointsEarned and another called possiblePoints – and it returns pointsEarned as a percentage of possiblePoints.
+For example, if pointsEarned is 30.0 and possiblePoints is 50.0, the method should return 60.0, because 30 is 60 percent of 50.

-1. What type of method should computeWHR be — static or non-static?
+1. What type of method should computePercent be — static or non-static?
 Explain briefly.

-2. Give an example of how you would call this method from outside the BMI class.
-If you need a BMI object to call the method, assume that the variable b represents that object, and that the object has already been created.
-However, you should only use b if doing so is absolutely necessary.
+2. Give an example of how you would call this method from outside the Grade class.
+If you need a Grade object to call the method, assume that the variable g represents that object, and that the object has already been created.
+However, you should only use g if doing so is absolutely necessary.

-1. What type of method should loseWeight be — static or non-static?
+1. What type of method should addExtraCredit be — static or non-static?
 Explain briefly.

-2. Give an example of how you would call this method from outside the BMI class.
-If you need a BMI object to call the method, assume that the variable b represents that object, and that the object has already been created.
-However, you should only use b if doing so is absolutely necessary.
+2. Give an example of how you would call this method from outside the Grade class.
+If you need a Grade object to call the method, assume that the variable g represents that object, and that the object has already been created.
+However, you should only use g if doing so is absolutely necessary.

 Submitting your work for Part I